roknicmilos/memewars-api/README.md

   `docker exec -it meme-wars-django sh -c 'python manage.py create_superuser'`

 - **Load fixtures**.
-Fixtures should already be loaded after running `docker compose up`.
+To load the fixtures, run the comment below (**NOTE: this will override table
-  To load them again, run the comment below (**NOTE: this will override table raws with the same primary keys as those specified in fixtures**):
+- raws with the same primary keys as those specified in fixtures**):

-  `docker exec -it qwerty-django sh -c 'python manage.py loaddata users wars enlistments memes votes'`
+  `docker exec -it qwerty-django sh -c 'python manage.py loaddata users wars memes votes'`

 ## Production setup